Editor : AllisonChan

 I finished Histoire Passionee de la France midnight in Paris.
 Upon closing the book, I glided into my bed as if history had just tossed hundreds of pounds on my shoulder.

 France is the country that pioneered citizen rights and legal rights, as Jean-Jacques Rousseau and Montesquieu eternally anchored.
 Nevertheless, its democracy had not come easily.
 The Reign of Terror, shortly embarked after the French Revolution, was only an onset of wars between the “people” and the ruler.
 The Revolution was done in the name of the people, yet by essence it was a game of aristocrats.
 The Assemblee Nationale began the coup d’état; in a way, King Louis XVI was sent to the guillotine to bear the sins of the people.
 Shortly after, the widowed Queen Marie-Antoinette was charged of three crimes: high treason, tax money squandering, and mistreatment of her son – the young Louis XVII.
 The last accusation led the Queen in tears.
 Louis XVII had been abruptly taken away from the Queen.
-She had spent countless nights lingering next to the room of Louis XVII to feel his presence despite not being able to see his face.
+She had spent countless nights lingering next to the room of Louis XVII despite not being able to see his face.
 When the judges demanded her to respond on the last crime, she vehemently answered, “if I do not respond on this crime, it is because of the nature of a mother.”
 To the chagrin of humanity, all the ladies in the courtroom kept their mouths shut.
-Queen Marie-Antoinette was sentenced to the guillotine as the “enemy of the people”.
+Queen Marie-Antoinette was sent to the guillotine as the “enemy of the people”.
 She dressed up in a plain dress, walked up to the decapitate machine, and stationed her head on the guillotine.
 The guillotine blade raised high, then the people saw her head fallen, rolling on the ground.

 Terrors built Paris, at least for rather a long time.
 Madame Lambert, the close friend of Marie-Antoinette, was hastily and cruelly killed.
 Her head was tied to an extended stick and flaunted around the city of Paris.
-Madame Bovary, the favourite concubine of King Louis XV, bore tears in her eyes and begged the executor to forgive her aged life, yet to no avail.
+Madame Bovary, the favourite concubine of King Louis XV, bore tears in her eyes and begged the executor to forgive her, yet to no avail.
 Soon, her head fell onto the ground – eyes still staring to the cheering audience, as if she was still pondering on her past good life.
 Aristocrats, citizens, the accused, the accusing, have now become plain numbers on history books.
 200,000?
 100,000?
 The agony and horror of each individual disappeared in between lines.

 200 years later, the guillotine centre Place de Concorde is a busy traffic circle where cars are always jammed and drivers always complaining about the jam.
 Concorde, meaning peace in French, has its name soaked by bloods and made by the weights of history.